How to Grow Larkspur Flowers

 How to Grow Larkspur Flower Plants

-Larkspur plants grow their best in full sun to partial shade.
+Larkspur plants grow their best in full sun.
+They tolerate partial shade.
+However, the plants grow lanky and leggy under lower light conditions.
 They are very easy to grow and grow rapidly.

 The plants do well in average soils and cool weather.
 Yet, we still recommend mixing in an ample amount of compost at the planting site.

-The soil needs to be kept moist to feed their quick growth.
+The soil needs to be kept moist to feed their rapid growth.
 Water them during dry periods, once or twice per week.

 Add a general-purpose fertilizer once a month until after they have bloomed.